menu

 Simplifying a sequence diagram using composing resources

 As the above example demonstrates, any amount of composition is possible.
-Each “level” of detail makes the diagram simpler until only the highest-level information is visible.
-In this example, at the very highest level, the interaction is between only the client and AWS.
+Each “level” of detail simplifies the diagram until only the highest-level information is visible.
+In this example, at the highest level, the interaction is between only the client and AWS.

-So far in these diagrams, every resource, even at the highest levels, is a concrete resource.
-API Gateway, Lambda, DynamoDB are all real services, as are the individual resources (tables, Lambda, etc.) in them.
-Sometimes, though, it is helpful to show resources composed in ways that aren’t strictly literal.
+So far in these diagrams, every resource, even at the highest levels, is concrete.
+API Gateway, Lambda, DynamoDB are all real-life services, as are the individual resources (tables, Lambda, etc.).
+Sometimes, however, it is helpful to show resources composed in ways that aren’t strictly literal.
 This is done using abstract resources.

 (Optional) Adding abstract resources